sinclairzx81/typebox/readme.md

 ## Types

-TypeBox provides a set of functions that allow you to compose JSON Schema similar to how you would compose static types with TypeScript.
-Each function creates a JSON schema fragment which can compose into more complex types.
-The schemas produced by TypeBox can be passed directly to any JSON Schema compliant validator, or used to reflect runtime metadata for a type.
+TypeBox types are small JSON schema fragments which can compose into more complex types though function composition.
+Each fragment is strictly defined to match to the static type checking rules of TypeScript.
+TypeBox provides a Standard type set which produces standards compliant JSON schema as well as an Extended type set used to define native JavaScript constructs.

 <a name='types-standard'></a>

-### Standard
+### Standard Types

 The following table lists the Standard TypeBox types.
+These types are fully compatible with the JSON Schema specification.

 ```typescript
 ┌────────────────────────────────┬─────────────────────────────┬────────────────────────────────┐